Qbus-Koen/QbusClientServer-Installer/README.md

   * Creates services for the Client and Server

 ## Preparing your Qbus controller
-Make sure your controller is protected with a username & password.
+Make sure your controller is enabled for use of the DLL.

 ## How to use
 First make sure you've got git installed: